Join a dedicated writing community and make significant progress on your major writing project.

 - Noon: Lunch

-- 1 to 2 p.m.: Discussion: How do I get started writing?
+- 1 to 2 p.m.: Discussion: What is my writing process?

 - In this discussion, we will focus on the first step in the writing process: how to get started with a writing project.
 We will discuss different approaches to undertaking a writing project advantages of outlining and the advantages of not outlining.
 We will also reflect on writing rituals and obstacles.
 Participants are encouraged to share their challenges, successes, and strategies when getting started with a writing project.

-- 2 to 4 p.m.: Pomodoro writing (on your own – optional) and/or meeting with a Writing Consultant
+- 2 to 4 p.m.(Optional): Meet individually with a Writing Consultant

 - 10 a.m. to noon: Pomodoro writing - four 25-minute writing sessions with 5-minute breaks in between